 AIMS and Woodside Energy

-We have collaborated with Woodside Energy for 18 years and continue to work with the company on a variety of projects.
+We have collaborated with Woodside Energy since 1993 and continue to work with the company on a variety of projects.

 One of our most recent projects involved a five-year baseline environmental study of the spectacular and remote Scott Reef, 300 kilometres off the Western Australian coast.